Bitagora/bitagora-web/nodes/install/ubuntu.md

 ### Uninstall Bitagora node

-To uninstall the Bitagora node, run:
+To uninstall the Bitagora node from your system, run:

 ```
 bash bitagora-node-ubuntu.sh uninstall